QCrBox/QCrBox/docs/how_to_guides/set_up_a_dev_environment.md

 # Set up a development environment

+## Check prerequisites

-Make sure you have the prerequisites installed.
+Make sure you have the necessary prerequisites installed.

 !!! warning inline end "TODO"
-    Listed all prerequisites and their minimum required versions.
+    List all prerequisites and their minimum required versions.

 ```
 $ python --version